- The reception of the second set of Ten Commandments

 Righteous Act of Indignation #1.
 Moses threw down the Ten Commandment tablets and broke them (symbolizing the people’s breaking of the covenant).

 Righteous Act of Indignation #2.
-He burned the idol (demonstrating the powerlessness of the gold calf idol and YHWH’s wrath).
+He burned the idol (demonstrating the powerlessness of the gold calf idol and the LORD’s wrath).

 Righteous Act of Indignation #3.
 Moses ground the golden calf idol to powder (though the burning did not demolish the gold idol, it was smashed until it was crushed into little tiny pieces).